HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_management/wcm_adm_tools/wcmlibrary_export/index.md

         **Cluster note:** If you are using this web content server as part of a cluster, ensure that you use the WebSphere® Integrated Solutions Console for the deployment manager when you edit configuration properties.

     3. Change **jcr.textsearch.enabled** to false.

+    !!! note
-    **Note:** You must restart your server any time you change these settings.
+        You must restart your server any time you change these settings.

     After you export and import your library, you must then enable JCR text search again.
 It can take some time to rebuild the indexes when you re-enable JCR text search indexing.